-This course presents an overview of Japanese Buddhism: various conceptions of salvation, everyday rituals, social issues.
+This course presents an overview of Japanese Buddhism: different conceptions of salvation, everyday rituals, social issues, karma and reincarnation.
 We will discuss the important doctrines connected with the major denominations of Japanese Buddhism: Shingon, Nichiren, Pure Land, and Zen.

 In addition, issues and trends in Buddhism today will be explored, partly through films and literature.
-As we shall see, contemporary Japanese Buddhism is criticized as nothing but a funeral business, while vibrant new Buddhist organizations like Soka Gakkai challenge the traditional roles of priests and temples.
+As we shall see, contemporary Japanese Buddhism is criticized as being a dead religion, nothing but a funeral business.
+Is this true?
+At the same time, energetic newer Buddhist organizations like Soka Gakkai,challenge the traditional roles of priests and temples.